questianon/sdupdates/README.md

 	This is to help aggregate all available resources into one place before the links die.
 I will still be editing the rentry as I've always done.
 This just ensures that all missed links/info is added.
 Contact me at malt#6065 if you're interested

-!!! note Changelog: added all hdg and sdg and vt and discord hypenet section links
+!!! note Changelog: i think i added all the HNs and embeds i missed

 ### Quicklinks:
 * News: https://rentry.org/sdupdates#newsfeed